The Luck of the Bodkins: Publication history

 The illustration on the first UK edition dust jacket was by "Abbey", and the illustration on the first US edition was by Alan Foster.
 The Luck of the Bodkins was published with illustrations by "Illingworth" in The Passing Show magazine (UK).
 Alan Foster illustrated the story in Red Book (US).

 Wodehouse's earlier 1922 novel The Girl on the Boat also involves a journey on the RMS Atlantic, going from New York to Southampton.

+Reception

+Wodehouse biographer Richard Usborne asserts that this book is "one of the best" in the Wodehouse canon.

 Adaptations

 The story was adapted for radio in 2000 by Patricia Hooker, with Nicholas Boulton as Monty Bodkin, Jonathan Firth as Reggie, Eleanor Tremain as Gertrude, Lorelei King as Lottie, Peter Woodthorpe as Peasemarch, John Guerrasio as Ivor Llewellyn, Barbara Barnes as Mabel, and Ian Masters as Ambrose.
 The adaptation was directed by Gordon House and first aired on BBC Radio 4 on 17 June 2000.